donejs/donejs/docs/guide.md

 donejs build nw
 ```

-The application can be opened with
+The OS X application can be opened with

 ```
 cd build/donejs-chat/osx64